 My yoga story in less than 400 words:

 And for those who need credentials, I am an RYT-200, initiate of Transcendental Meditation, trained in Vipassana/Mindfulness and have extensively studied anatomy and the biomechanics of asana with advanced teachers and chiropractors.
-Oh, yes, there was also the 12 years of classical ballet training.
+Oh, yes, there was also the 12 years of classical ballet training and I am Barre certified.

 Come practice with me in person or virtually!